-Self-Care Tips for Dealing with Symptoms of Menopause
+Self-Care Tips for Dealing with Menopause Symptoms

 What Is Self-care in Menopause?

-Care for the Needs of Your Body
+Care for Your Body

 Find a New Hobby

 Hobbies aren't just a fun distraction; they have proven health benefits.
 They can lead to lowered stress levels and improved mental health — and if your hobby involves physical activity, it can even lead to physical benefits, like getting in better shape.

 Whether it's reconnecting with an old passion or discovering something new, don't write it off as frivolous, or say you don't have the time — engaging in a hobby, whether it's crafting, joining a local running or hiking group, reading, or learning the piano (taking up an instrument in midlife can keep brain cells active and engaged), can have real, tangible benefits for you life.
 Plus, it's fun!

 Practicing gratitude is a great way to take your self-care to the next level.
 In fact, studies have documented that showing gratitude can improve mental health and help relieve negative emotions.
 A quick daily gratitude list, with just a few quick entries, can help change your perspective on your day, and even your life.
 Your list can include your family and friends, nature, material things, recent events that have been enjoyable or meaningful — anything for which you feel thankfulness and emotional attachment.